statsmodels/statsmodels/docs/source/tsa.rst

 However, beginning in version 0.11, Statsmodels has introduced a new class dedicated to ARIMA models.
-While this class is still in a testing phase, it should by the starting point for for most users going forwards:
+While this class is still in a testing phase, it should be the starting point for for most users going forwards:

 .. currentmodule:: statsmodels.tsa